ahotchkin/react-fitness-backend/dev-log.md

 - [x] Can’t type urls into url bar, paths only work when buttons/links are clicked on.
 Otherwise, "/" is re-rendered when any path is typed in.
   - *Fixed by rendering Home instead of Redirecting to "/" in App.js for paths in question (/exercises, /diaries)*
 - [ ] Get an error if I type /exercises/:id/edit into url bar: Cannot read property 'attributes' of undefined.
 Works by clicking on Update link for the exercise.
+- [ ] Redux store:
+    * Exercises under attributes are only updated on page refresh.
+    * Exercises array on its own is updated with “Add Exercise” button click
+    * Exercises array is not cleared out when user logs out, is updated when new user logs in